 Nargess Shadbeh is a founding member of FHDC.
 She is an attorney working on farmworker issues at the Oregon Law Center.
 She is also one of the original advocates who helped to lay the policy groundwork that allowed FHDC to build its first housing projects Nuevo Amanecer (1994) and Esperanza Court (1997).

-Larry Kleinman, Secretary
+Larry Kleinman, Treasurer

 Larry Kleinman has been on FHDC's Board since 1999 and has served on the Boards of several non-profits.
 He has extensive fundraising, organizing, personnel management, and administrative experience.
 Larry is a co-founder of PCUN and stepped down from his PCUN leadership role in 2013 to take up national work building the capacity of the immigrants rights movement.